Why This Is the Whole Point

 | Setup difficulty | Easy | Easy |

-If everyone in the family has an iPhone, iCloud is slightly simpler.
-If there’s even one Android user, go Google Photos.
+My take: if everyone in the family has an iPhone, iCloud is slightly simpler and requires zero extra apps.
+If there’s even one Android user – and in our case, that’s Mark’s dad and his ancient Samsung – go Google Photos.
 The Live Albums feature alone makes it worth using.
+We ended up using Google Photos for exactly this reason.

 The Grandparent Setup